BraynStorm/ggit/ggit.md

 - [ ] Add support for git tags.
 - [ ] Add support for Jenkins.
 - [ ] Add support for JIRA.

+## Bugs
+- [ ] Branch bugfix/a is stemmed from bugfix/b but not from the head, rather, somewhere in the middle.
+But they don't collide
+    - [X] ... ???
+That makes no sense, yet they are merged.
+    - [ ] Found it, we should go down first, to the level of the parent and then go left/right.
+Right now, the graph lines go left-right first and then go down to the parent.